Building Your Own Gaming Computer: Choosing a Graphics Card

 Tigerdirect's Daily Deal Slasher can get you some great deals.
 Sometimes the products are 100% free, once the rebates return.
 Yes, you have to pay upfront, but you end up getting your money back.
 If you have time to build your computer slowly, it is worth the time to do the rebate.

-Which graphics card manufacturer do you prefer?
+Which graphics card to you prefer?